 Navajo Mountain Culture and ArchaeologyStart a Pre-reservation →

-Camping with truck support, vehicle tours and short hikes with Navajo guides Eric and Charlene Atene
+Camping with truck support, vehicle tours and short hikes with Navajo culture and archaeology guides Eric and Charlene Atene

 - Where: Navajo Mountain, Arizona/Utah Border

 - When: through